mayankdutta/programming_basics/Rapid application development.md

-- RAD is high speed version of linear sequential model.
-- very short dev life cycle.
 - RAD model follows a component based approach.
 - individual component developed by *different people* & *assembled* to develop a large software system.
+- modules are developed in parallel as if they are mini projects.
+- high speed version of linear sequential model.
+- development is time boxed, delivered & then assembled into a working prototype.

 #### Phases
 1. Business modelling